ngadiyar93/ngadiyar93/README.md

 I am the lead developer on this project which aims to link Matlab to LT spice to automate spice solves and (in future) go towards parasitic extraction and PCB layout optimization.

 - __Inductor Optimization ([InductorOptimizer](https://github.com/ngadiyar93/InductorOptimizer)):__
 Optimizing an inductor is very critical for power electronic applications.
 However, compared to motor optimization, the design space is quite constrained due to limited core geometry available.
 As an extension to an independent study I did in Spring 2020, I have been working with a fellow graduate student (Sangwhee Lee) in developing an inductor optimization framework.
 The beta release is available and is currently being tested.
-A release will be updated soon.
+A stable release will be updated soon.
 Stay tuned!